CodingWithAnxiety/Roses-Hairs/README.md

 - **Name**: Please credit me as **Lovebecile** or **Codebecile**.
 - **Link to the project**: If possible, include a link to the original project. `https://github.com/CodingWithAnxiety/Lovebecile-Hairs`
 - **Indication of Changes**: If you modify the work, please indicate that changes were made.
 You may do this in any reasonable manner, but not in any way that suggests I endorse you or your use of the work.
 - **Not sure how?
 Use the following citation format**: Lovebecile.
-2024. *Lovebecile's Hair Repo*. /Lovebecile-Hairs.
+2024. *Lovebecile's Hair Repo*. `Lovebecile-Hairs`.
 Available at: https://github.com/CodingWithAnxiety/Lovebecile-Hairs

 These guidelines are in accordance with the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/), under which this work is licensed.